sanskrit-lexicon/csl-inflect/huetdata/readme.md

     1s (1st person singular), 1d (1st person dual), 1p (1st person plural)
   * for fields with multiple forms, the forms are separated by '/'

+## sh redo.sh prf
+This script extracts the perfect tense forms from Huet's corpus of forms.